ShrutiNair5/ResNet-Deployment/README.md

 - The TrainingNotebook.ipynb was created as an abstraction to run the model and to save `training_logs.txt` and `saved_weights.pt` which are then used during inference.

+- app.py file in the root directory of the folder structure which invokes [layout.html](https://github.com/ShrutiNair5/ResNet-Deployment/blob/master/ResNet-Deployment/templates/layout.html) from templates folder has a form to take one image from the user and on uploading redirects to [result.html](https://github.com/ShrutiNair5/ResNet-Deployment/blob/master/ResNet-Deployment/templates/result.html) displaying the image and the class that the image belongs to.

-- After testing application locally we deployed it on Heroku platform
+- After testing application on `localhost` we deployed it on Heroku platform

 #### Steps required to deploy on Heroku platform
 1)  Additional Files for Deployment- Before we deploy the web app, we need to create additional files in addition to Python files that we have created to build the app.
 These files are